SunnyOhK/silly-mongoose/README.md

 ## Description
-Silly Mongoose is the back-end database management system for a social networking application.
-It utilizes NoSQL and MongoDB to ____.
+Silly Mongoose is an API for a social networking application.
+Here, users can share thoughts, establish friendships, and react to other users' thoughts.
+This application utilizes a MongoDB database supported by Express.js and Mongoose to fulfill all back-end functionality.

 ## Table of Contents